crdx/dotman/README.md

 ## Tests

-Run tests with `tools/test`.
+Run tests with `just test`.

 Code coverage is output to `coverage/`, and stands at almost 100%.

 ## Development

-Use `tools/install` to build and install locally for testing.
+Use `just install` to build and install locally for testing.

-Use `tools/publish` to release to rubygems.org.
+Use `just publish` to release to rubygems.org.

 ## Bugs or contributions